demsking/couchdb-documentation/rfcs/016-fdb-replicator.md

 ## Abstract

-CouchDB replicator is the CouchDB application which runs replication jobs.
 Replication jobs can be created from documents in `_replicator` databases, or by `POST`-ing requests to the HTTP `/_replicate` endpoint.
-Previously, in CouchDB <= 3.x replication jobs were mapped to individual cluster nodes and a scheduler component would run up to `max_jobs` number of jobs at a time on each node.
-The new design proposes using `couch_jobs`, as described in the [Background Jobs RFC](https://github.com/apache/couchdb-documentation/blob/master/rfcs/007-background-jobs.md), to have a central, FDB-based queue of replication jobs. `couch_jobs` application would manage job scheduling and coordination.
+Previously, in CouchDB <= 3.x, replication jobs were mapped to individual cluster nodes and a scheduler component would run up to `max_jobs` number of jobs at a time on each node.
+The new design proposes using `couch_jobs`, as described in the [Background Jobs RFC](https://github.com/apache/couchdb-documentation/blob/master/rfcs/007-background-jobs.md), to have a central, FDB-based queue of replication jobs. `couch_jobs` application will manage job scheduling and coordination.
 The new design also proposes using heterogeneous node types as defined in the [Node Types RFC](https://github.com/apache/couchdb-documentation/blob/master/rfcs/013-node-types.md) such that replication jobs will be created only on `api_frontend` nodes and run